Best waterproof speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best waterproof Bluetooth speakers you can buy in 2020.

 MORE: Best Bluetooth speakers

-The fact that we really like the JBL Charge 4 should come as no surprise to those who read our Charge 3 review (below, at number five in this little round-up).
+The fact that we really like the JBL Charge 4 should come as no surprise to those who read our Charge 3 review (below, at number six in this little round-up).
 JBL has fine-tuned the sound in this latest iteration to please even pickier ears and battery capacity has increased.
 We can’t reasonably ask for any more at this price.
 Obviously there's a limit to the bass floor in a speaker of this size, but the low-end is tasteful – and there's still plenty of punch.

 Read the full review: JBL Charge 4